 Dead body pose: Improves blood circulation and provides relaxation.

-Sit up: Strengthens the abdomen and hips.
+Sit up: Strengthens the abdominal muscles and hips.

 Cobra pose: Strengthens the upper spine and relieves back pain.

 Full locust pose: Strengthens the middle spine and opens the rib cage.

 Bow pose: Opens up the rib cage and revitalizes the spinal nerves.

 Half tortoise pose: Strengthens and increases the flexibility of the lower spine, hips and knees.

 Camel pose: Relieves the tension in the neck and shoulders, improves the blood supply to the brain.

 Rabbit pose: Extends the spine and increases its flexibility.